thedod/SteamBox/README.markdown

 ### Features:

 * Original Android PirateBox functionality: upload/browse/download
 * Shoutbox (no chat yet) - change a single-line global message.
-It also gets spoken as text to speech (which is fun if the droid is connected to an amp and playing music - try it)
+Optional text to speech (which is fun if the droid is connected to an amp and playing music - try it)
 * Notification when file is uploaded (vibration, no sound, see above why)
 * Large url display + QR code to help others easily join the pirate party